-There is a certain mystique to wild swimming.
-It provides a new perspective, even on places you’ve seen a million times.
+There is a certain mystique to swimming in the wild.
+It provides a new perspective, even on places you've seen a million times.
 Nature is ever changing, unlike the inside of a swimming pool.

 There are no chemical or chlorine polluting your swim (hopefully).
 No opening or closing times, no signs instructing us in what we can and can't do; do not run, no jumping, no heavy petty, and in general play is discouraged.
 This is the exact opposite of what we seek out in our adventures.